chinamike65/hugo-tuolesi/content/book3/book3en.md

 With this kind of awareness, the notion that a human being full of leisure is rare arises easily.

-Being close to a good person and being able to meet a worthy teacher is the outer condition for learning and cultivating the Dharma; one is a person who is free and full of time, and has the eighteen conditions of being free.
+Being close to good people and being able to meet a worthy teacher are the outer conditions for learning and cultivating the Dharma; one is a person who is free and full of time, and has the eighteen conditions of being free.

 Learning Buddhism requires many different conditions.
 These two are the biggest and most important.
 We have already satisfied these two conditions.
 In this life, we should diligently practice the Dharma, so as not to waste our time and life.

 201

-The second section correctly understands that the Dharma heart must be close to the guru, which is the foundation of the Tao.
+Section 2 Correctly understand that the heart of the Dharma is to be close to the guru, which is the foundation of the Path.

-It is the lower, middle, and upper clergy.
+There are the Lower, Middle, and Upper scopes.

-Where to start learning Buddhism, that is to start with the clergy way, the most difficult thing to cultivate is the corporal way.
+Where to start learning Buddhism, that is to start with the path of the Lower scope, the most difficult thing to cultivate is the path of the Lower scope.

-Some people start cultivation directly from the Middle Way, which is impossible to achieve.
-If you want to achieve success, you must first cultivate the Lower School.
+Some people start cultivation directly from the Middle scope, which is impossible to achieve.
+If you want to achieve success, you must first cultivate the path of the Lower scope.

-The Tao is the Tao.
-If you have the Tao, you can achieve it.
-If you don’t follow the Tao, you can only accumulate some blessings, and it is impossible to get liberation.
+The Path is the Path.
+If you have the Path, you can achieve success.
+If you don’t follow the Path, you can only accumulate some blessings, but it is impossible to attain liberation.

-The foundation of Shangshidao is zhongshidao, the foundation of zhongshidao is sergeant Dao, and the basis of lower shidao is to be close to the teacher, so being close to the teacher is the foundation of Dao.
+The foundation of the path of the Upper scope is the path of the Middle scope, the foundation of the path of the Middle scope is sergeant Dao, and the basis of the Lower scope is to be close to the teacher, so being close to the teacher is the foundation of the Path.

 To become a Buddha, one must cultivate these three paths.

-1. The goal of Sanshidao The goal pursued by the corporal priesthood is not to fall into the evil path.
+1. The goal of the path of the Three Scopes

+The goal pursued by the corporal priesthood is not to fall into the evil realms of rebirth.

-Including the impermanence of life, the suffering of the three evil paths, taking refuge, and respecting cause and effect.
+Including the impermanence of life, the suffering of the three evil realms, taking refuge, and respecting cause and effect.

 These four parts are to be cultivated by the mortals, and the result of achievement is the fruit of human and heaven.

-The goal pursued by the zhongshi Tao is to liberate oneself and obtain the fruit of Arahantship.
+The goal pursued by the the path of the Middle scope is to liberate oneself and obtain the fruit of Arhatship.

-To attain Arahantship, one must have renunciation.
-On the basis of renunciation, one can then cultivate the Four Noble Truths of Suffering, Accumulation, Elimination, and Path.
+To attain Arhatship, one must have renunciation.
+On the basis of renunciation, one can then cultivate the Four Noble Truths of Suffering, Accumulation, Elimination, and the Path.

-There are also two kinds of methods, one is to cultivate the twelve dependent origins, and the other is to cultivate morality, concentration, and wisdom.
-These three are the methods of the zhongshi way.
-You can practice any one of them, and you can achieve the status of Arahant.
+There are also two kinds of methods, one is to cultivate the Twelve Links of Dependent Origination, and the other is to cultivate morality, concentration, and wisdom.
+These three are the methods of the àth of the Middle Scope.
+If you can practice any one of them, you can achieve the status of Arhat.

 202

-The goal pursued by Shang Shidao is to become a Buddha, and the methods to be cultivated are compassion, bodhicitta, six paramitas, and four sets.
+The goal pursued by the path of the Upper Scope is to become a Buddha, and the methods to be cultivated are compassion, bodhicitta, six perfections, and four sets.

-After attaining the upper level, and then practicing the second stage of Tantra, the result obtained is becoming a Buddha, that is, obtaining the fruit status of a Buddha.
+After attaining the Upper level, then practicing the second stage of Tantra, the result obtained is becoming a Buddha, that is, obtaining the fruit status of a Buddha.

-It is a real and thorough awakening, a great awakening!
+It is a real and thorough awakening.
+A great awakening!

-2. Common and Uncommon Taos Three Shi Taos are divided into common and uncommon Taos.
+2. Common and Uncommon Paths The Path of the Three Scopes are divided into common and uncommon Paths.

-Although the goals pursued by the three Taos are not the same, those who want to become Buddhas must first cultivate the lower sect, then the middle and finally the upper sect.
+Although the goals pursued by the three Paths are not the same, those who want to become Buddhas must first cultivate the Lower Scope path, then the Middle and finally the Upper level.

 Let’s talk about common ground first.

-Those who want to practice upper shido must do it, those who want to practice middle shido must do so too, and those who want to practice lower shido must do so as well.
+Those who want to practice the path of the Upper Scope must do it, those who want to practice the path of the Middle Scope must do so too, and those who want to practice the path of the Lower Scope must do so as well.

-Those who cultivate the three kinds of Dao must go through and cultivate the Dao, which is the common Dao.
+Those who cultivate the three kinds of Paths must go through and cultivate the Path, which is the common Path.

-What is the common corporal?
-The impermanence of life, the suffering of the three evil paths, taking refuge, and respecting cause and effect, all these must be cultivated.
+What is the common Lower scope?
+The impermanence of life, the suffering of the three evil realms, taking refuge, and respecting cause and effect, all these must be cultivated.

-However, the goal of pursuit is not to attain the fruit of human beings and heaven, but to attain the fruit of Arahantship or become a Buddha.
+However, the goal of pursuit is not to attain the fruit of human beings and heaven, but to attain the fruit of Arhatship or to become a Buddha.

 203

-As for the common zhongshidao, if the goal of cultivating the zhongshidao is not to obtain the fruit of Arahantship, but to become a Buddha, to obtain the fruition of a Buddha, to renounce the Buddhahood, and then to cultivate disciplines such as precepts, concentration, and wisdom.
+As for the common Middle scope, if the goal of cultivating the zhongshidao is not to obtain the fruit of Arhatship, but to become a Buddha, to obtain the fruition of a Buddha, to renounce the Buddhahood, and then to cultivate disciplines such as precepts, concentration, and wisdom.

-It is the common sergeant.
+It is the common Middle scope path.

 In addition to the common way, there are also different ways.

-What is the uncommon corporal?
+What is the uncommon Lower scope?
 If the person who cultivates the mortal way, the goal is only to get the fruit of man and heaven, it is the uncommon corporal way.

 If the goal pursued by cultivating the sage path is to obtain the status of Arhat, and only to liberate oneself from samsara, then it is an uncommon sage path.

-The Tao of Shangshi is not a common way, it is the only way to liberate and become a Buddha, and there is no common method.
+The Path of the Upper scope is not a common way, it is the only way to attain liberation and become a Buddha, and there is no common method.

-3. The order of practice of San Shi Dao Some people have misunderstandings about San Shi Dao.
+3. The order of practice of Three Principle Aspects of the Path

+Some people have misunderstandings about the Three Principle Aspects of the Path.

-For example, some people say: "Why do you want to cultivate the path of the inferior?
-The fruit of the path of the inferior is the fruit of man and heaven.
-I want to be liberated, and I do not cultivate the path of the inferior."
+For example, some people say: "Why do you want to cultivate the path of the Lower scope?
+The fruit of the path of the Lower scope is the fruit of man and heaven.
+I want to be liberated, and I do not want to cultivate the path of the Lower scope."

 Others said, "I want to become a Buddha.
-The fruit of the sage path is the fruit of Arahantship.
-I don't practice the sage path."
+The fruit of the Middle Scope path is the fruit of Arhatship.
+I don't want to practice the Middle Scope path."

 This is all wrong!
-Although to become a Buddha, one must cultivate the sage way.
+Although to become a Buddha, one must cultivate the Middle Scope path.

-However, the foundation of the upper way is the middle way, and the foundation of the middle way is the lower way.
-All three ways must be cultivated in order to become a Buddha.
+However, the foundation of the Upper scope is the Middle scope, and the foundation of the Middle scope is the Lower scope.
+All three paths must be cultivated in sequence to become a Buddha.

 204

-Without the renunciation of the sage path, the bodhicitta of the upper sage path cannot arise.
+Without the renunciation of the Middle path, the bodhicitta of the Upper sage path cannot arise.

 Renunciation is the foundation of bodhicitta.
-With renunciation, one can truly appreciate the suffering of sentient beings in the six realms, and can have a very subdivided understanding of the suffering of sentient beings.
-After experiencing the suffering of sentient beings, it is easy to initiate great compassion and compassion.
+With renunciation, one can truly appreciate the suffering of sentient beings in the six realms, and can have a very detailed understanding of the suffering of sentient beings.
+After experiencing the suffering of sentient beings, it is easy to initiate great kindness and compassion.

-Without great compassion and compassion, there is no bodhicitta.
+Without great kindness and compassion, there is no bodhicitta.

-The foundation of renunciation is the corporal view of impermanence in life.
+The foundation of renunciation is the Lower scope view of impermanence in life.

-Once the concept of impermanence is achieved, it is easy to cultivate to renunciation.
+Once the concept of impermanence is realised, it is easy to cultivate to renunciation.

-The foundation of the concept of impermanence is first to realize that the human body is rare, that is, the human body is full of leisure; to cultivate the concept of the rare human body, one must get close to the teacher, and the root of the Tao is to be close to the teacher; after getting close to and relying on the teacher, the Tao The concepts and methods of Taoism will naturally be understood.
+The foundation of the concept of impermanence is first to realize that the precious human body is rare, that is, the human body is full of leisure; to cultivate the concept of the rare and precious human body, one must get close to the teacher, and the root of the Dharma is to be close to the teacher; after getting close to and relying on the teacher, the Dharma, concepts and methods of Buddhism will naturally be understood.

-If the practice procedures are not disordered, the achievement will be very Dharmast; if the procedures are disordered, there will be no way to achieve success.
+If the practice procedures are not disordered, the achievement will be very fast; if the procedures are disordered, there will be no way to achieve success.

 If the path of cultivation is messy, it will be troublesome.
 Why is it difficult for people today to achieve success?

 It is because they do not understand the procedures, do not follow the procedures, and do not care about the order.

-They all think about cultivating DaDharma, look down on corporal DaDharma, think it is a petty Dharma, and 100% of such people will not succeed because the procedures are messed up.
+They all think about cultivating Dharma, look down on the Lower scope path, think it is a petty Dharma, and 100% of such people will not succeed because the procedures are messed up.

 Just like taking a plane, you can't reach your destination if the route is messed up.